 To ensure students’ safety, any student needing to leave the site must be accompanied by an adult.

 We appreciate your comments!
-Your feedback helps us innovate and improve the Great-West Life school program.
+Your feedback helps us innovate and improve the Canada Life school program.

 We appreciate your comments!
-Your feedback helps us innovate and improve the Great-West Life school program.
+Your feedback helps us innovate and improve the Canada Life school program.

 PRIZE PACKAGES – URBAN CATEGORY

 AVAILABLE PRIZES: Three (3) packages valued between $120 and $200 dollars (Items that the prizes may include: program admissions, sashes, headbands, wooden spoons, beaded necklace and/or wooden dice game.)

 AVAILABLE PRIZES: Four (4) packages valued between $140 and $240 dollars (Items that the prizes may include: program admissions, sashes, headbands, wooden spoons, bead necklace and/or wooden dice game.)

 Draw winners will be contacted by email in March.